Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

-TACOMA — From the stands, the navy blue wall rising up in the center field of Cheney Stadium doesn’t seem that sizable.
-From the press box, it doesn’t seem that far from home plate, despite the stark white “425” denoting the measured distance in feet.
+TACOMA — From the stands, the navy-blue wall rising up in the center field of Cheney Stadium doesn’t seem that sizable.
+From the press box, it doesn’t seem that far from home plate, despite the stark, white “425” denoting the distance in feet.

-But if you walk through the field to the wall, which also serves as the batter’s eye, you realize it’s a full 29 feet tall.
-Up close, the blue coat of paint isn’t quite so pristine, either, with myriad white marks — the remnants of baseballs hitting it on the fly — pockmarking its face, though very few are above about 15 feet.
+But if you walk across the field to the wall, which also serves as the batter’s eye, you realize it’s a full 29 feet tall.
+Up close, the blue coat of paint isn’t quite so pristine, either, with myriad white marks — the remnants of baseballs hitting it on the fly — pockmarking its face, though few are above about 15 feet.

 And as you turn and look back to home plate, you realize why.
 It’s far — really far.